 Research has uncovered a number of risk factors or attributes commonly associated with maltreatment.
-Children in families and environments where these factors exist have a higher probability of experiencing maltreatment.
+Children in families and environments where these factors exist have a greater likelihood of experiencing maltreatment.

-A greater understanding of risk factors can help professionals working with children and families identify maltreatment and high-risk situations so they can intervene appropriately.
-It must be emphasized, however, that while certain factors often are present among families where maltreatment occurs, this does not mean that the presence of these factors necessarily lead to child abuse and neglect.
+A greater understanding of risk factors can help professionals working with children and families to identify stressors and situations that put them at increased risk for child abuse and neglect and intervene and support them before maltreatment occurs.
+It must be emphasized, however, that while certain factors often are present among families where maltreatment occurs, this does not mean that the presence of these factors causes child abuse and neglect.

 Common factors associated with increased risk of child maltreatment are often categorized as follows:

-Describes individual and communities factors associated with child abuse and neglect.
+Describes individual, family, and community factors associated with child abuse and neglect.